Nomophobia treatment

 7. Teach Time Management:

-Help children and adolescents develop effective time management skills.
+Help children and adolescents develop practical time management skills.
 Teach them how to allocate time for homework, chores, relaxation, and digital entertainment.

 8. Set Tech-Free Bedtime Rituals: